phiddle/Philip-Profile-Page/readme.md

 ## Ask me about Movies, Marvel, Liverpool FC :soccer::trophy:

-## 3 months ago you would have found me supporting adults and children with mental health issues.
+## 3 months ago you would have found me supporting adults and children with mental health support needs.

 ## To relax if thats possible I will watch a movie, I like most film types but mainly sci-fi, Thriller Marvel and true stories.